Jim-Lin/like-japanavgirls/README.md

 ---

-- postback event(payload): if you think the second one is more similar than first one, press **O** button and then receive the postback event with payload data in [bot/handler.py#L75-L87](https://github.com/Jim-Lin/like-japanavgirls/blob/master/bot/handler.py#L75-L87). try to upload the same image again, and then you will get the new similarity order
+- postback event(payload): if you think the second one is more similar than first one, press **O** button and then responses the postback event with payload data in [bot/handler.py#L75-L87](https://github.com/Jim-Lin/like-japanavgirls/blob/master/bot/handler.py#L75-L87). upload the same image again and then you will get the new similarity order

 <img src="images/bot/feedback.png" width="50%" height="50%">